tilaboy/taxonomy-matcher/README.rst

     if codeid in gz_matcher.code_property_mapping:
         print(gz_matcher.code_property_mapping[codeid]['desc'])

-check the metainfo of the Taxonomy or Gazetteer:
+check the Metainfo of the Taxonomy or Gazetteer:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note: currently only available for the Normalized code json.
+Note: currently only available for the Normalized code JSOM.

-The metainfo can be stored in meta part of the json document, e.g. if
+The metainfo can be stored in meta part of the JSON document, e.g. if
-the following information is listed in the json meta section:
+the following information is listed in the JSOM meta section:

 ::